Postcode area: NR15.

 The village has a health centre (Long Stratton Medical Partnership) which serves a wide catchment area.
 Dental provision is available locally.
 The nearest A&E is at the Norfolk and Norwich University Hospital, about 30 minutes’ drive.

 The new development plans include a community hub, additional retail space, open green spaces, and improved sports facilities.
-If delivered as planned, Long Stratton’s amenity offer will improve significantly over the next 3-5 years.
+If delivered as planned, Long Stratton’s amenity offer will improve significantly over the next 3 to 5 years.

 What’s Good